utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 > When you invite a collaborator to a personal workspace, it's automatically converted into a team workspace.

-Individual team members and groups you invite will be notified of your request to collaborate.
+Individual users on the team and groups you invite will be notified of your request to collaborate.

 External users who aren't on your Postman team will receive an invitation to join immediately if you're a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 On Free, Basic, and Professional plans, users with the Developer role can invite external users as Developers automatically, without the need for approval by a Team Admin.